mokolodi1/myvisaangel/README.md

 Test if the API is up by checking this page: [http://b4.myvisaangel.com/v1/ping](http://b4.myvisaangel.com/v1/ping)

+There are two private credential files that I've sent Abdel and Paola in a private message on Slack that you'll have to grab and put in the `private` folder.
+(One is for Google, one is for Slack integration.)

 #### More potentially useful information

 The two sections in this README about setting up a new box and deploying should provide you some more information as to how things are managed.